-- Transportation to the nearest hospital by professional ambulance.
+- a) Transportation to the nearest hospital by professional ambulance.
 A professional ambulance is a land or air vehicle specially equipped to transport injured or sick people to a destination capable of caring for them upon arrival.
 Specially equipped means the vehicle contains the appropriate stretcher, oxygen, and other medical equipment necessary for patient care enroute.
-A medical technician trained in lifesaving services accompanies the transported patient. - Round-trip transportation, not exceeding the cost of coach class commercial air transportation, from the site of the illness or injury to the nearest professional treatment.
+A medical technician trained in lifesaving services accompanies the transported patient.
+Following the emergent event, returning transportation costs to the site of illness or injury will be considered as outlined under section b. - b) Round-trip transportation, not exceeding the cost of coach class commercial air transportation, from the site of the illness or injury to the nearest professional treatment.
 If you use ground transportation and the most direct one-way distance exceeds 100 miles, the Medical Plan pays \$31 per day without overnight lodging or \$80 per day if overnight lodging is required while enroute, for the most direct route.
 Only eligible persons are reimbursed.
 If a parent or legal guardian accompanies a child under age 18, the plan will pay an additional \$31 per day per diem for ground transportation.